BhavaanB/BhavaanB/README.md

 - 👋 Hi, I’m @BhavaanB
 - 👀 I’m interested in web developemnet,back end development,front end development
-- 🌱 I’m currently learning JavaScript
+- 🌱 I’m currently learning JavaScript, HTML,CSS
 - - I'm hoping to build more projects as I go as well learn a a variety of new languages and frameworks.
   - My linkedln is : https://www.linkedin.com/in/bhavaan-balasubramaniam/